google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/console/console-reference.markdown

 ## console.dirxml(object)

-Prints of an XML representation of the descendant elements of `object` if possible, or the JavaScript representation if not.
+Prints an XML representation of the descendant elements of `object` if possible, or the JavaScript representation if not.
 Calling `console.dirxml()` on HTML and XML elements is equivalent to calling [`console.log()`](#log).